akeeb2002/CodePath-IOS/README.md

 ### Required User Stories
 - [ ] 1.
 User sees custom text in a label - Hello from {name}!
 - [ ] 2.
 User see's custom background color.
 - [ ] 3.
-User can tap a button to print out "hello".
+User can tap a button to print out "hello" to the console.

 ### Optional User Stories
 - [ ] 1.
 User can tap a button to change the color of the background view.